neuml/cord19q/README.md

 Python 3.6+ is supported

 ### Building a model
-Download all the files in the Download CORD-19 section on [Semantic Scholar](https://pages.semanticscholar.org/coronavirus-research).
-Go the directory with the files and run the following commands.
+Download the latest dataset on the [Allen Institute for AI CORD-19 Release Page](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases.html).
+Go to the directory with the file and run the following commands.

     cd <download_path>

-For each tar.gz file run the following, where $file is the name of the file with .tar.gz removed.

-    mkdir $file && tar -C $file -xvzf $file.tar.gz
+    tar -xvzf cord-19_$DATE.tar.gz

-Once completed, there should be a file name metadata.csv and subdirectories for each data subset with all json articles.
+Where $DATE is the yyyy-mm-dd formatted date string in the file downloaded.
+Once completed, there should be a file named metadata.csv and subdirectories with all json articles.

 To build the model locally: